nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 <a name="UndoCommand"></a>
 #### 5.3.3&ensp;Undoing Commands — **`undo`**
 Undoes the last undoable command.
 Undoable commands are commands that involve changes to recipes and ingredients stored in ChopChop.
+You can check the <a href="#CommandSummary">command summary</a> for a quick list of which commands can be undone.

 **Usage**: `undo`